Kalaripayattu – 3,000-Year-Old Indian Martial Art From Which Kung Fu And Karate Emerged

 Credit: Public Domain

-Students are taught Kalarippayattu as a way of life, with a sense of compassion for other people, discipline, and respect toward the master, parents, fellow-students.
+Students are taught Kalarippayattu as a way of life, with a sense of compassion for other people, discipline, and respect toward the master, parents, fellow students.

-It is essential to understand that Kalaripayattu should only be used as a means of protection when no other alternative is available, and the confrontation is the only way.
+It is essential to understand that Kalaripayattu should only be used as a means of protection when no other alternative is available, and confrontation is the only way.

 Kalaripayattu Techniques And Verbal Commands